bigcat86/password-generator/README.md

 - Reinforced knowledge of HTML and CSS
 - How the languages can interact with each other

-Please take a look at the generator here: (link)
+Please take a look at the generator here: (https://bigcat86.github.io/password-generator/)

 Looks a little something like this:
 ![Screenshot 2023-03-09 at 10 31 02 PM](https://user-images.githubusercontent.com/122062578/224231678-d112e904-3013-49f7-924e-0a2dd5b440bf.png)